It’s happened to me twice now. That oh so sickening feeling of going to open a file, only to discover it’s vanished off my hard drive.

 A favorite character is involved in a plane crash or similar event.
 He or she is missing and presumed dead, but the body is never found.
 The character leaves the show, only to return later, oftentimes with another actor assuming the role.

 And there you have it.
-Any romance writer worth his or her salt knows that such stories of star-crossed lovers have worked since Romeo and Juliet.
-And they work just as well today.
-I use variations of them in my own romance novels, and my readers tell me they can’t put my books down.
+Any romance writer worth his or her salt knows such stories of star-crossed lovers have worked since Romeo and Juliet, and they work just as well today.
+I use variations of them in my Marina Martindale romance novels, and my readers tell me they can’t put my books down.

 As authors we’ve all been told, dozens upon dozens of times, to use social media to promote our books.
 Good advice.
 Social media is an essential marketing tool.
 However, just like anything else, it can also be overrated, if not overused.

 Some authors go on social media and post nothing but, “Buy my book!
 Buy my book!
 Buy my book!”
 To which I say, “Enough already!”
-We all want people to buy our books, but social media was never intended to be a vehicle for free advertising.
+We all want people to buy our books.
+However, social media was never intended to be a vehicle for free book advertising.

 Why I think the blog is still king